"

 Role of Antitrust Legislation

-As discussed in Chapter 13 “Economics of Mass Media”, the federal government has long regulated companies’ business practices.
-Over the years, the government has passed several antitrust acts passed into law that discourage the formation of monopolies.
+As discussed in Chapter 13, “Economics of Mass Media”, the federal government has long regulated companies’ business practices.
+Over the years, the government has passed several antitrust acts that discourage the formation of monopolies.

-The Sherman Antitrust Act served as a precedent for future antitrust regulation.
-As discussed in Chapter 13 “Economics of Mass Media”, the 1914 Clayton Antitrust Act and the 1950 Celler-Kefauver Act expanded on the principles laid out in the Sherman Act.
-The Clayton Act helped establish the foundation for many of today’s business and media competition regulatory practices.
-Although the Sherman Act established regulations in the United States, the Clayton Act further developed the rules surrounding antitrust, giving businesses a “fair warning” about the dangers of anticompetitive practice (Gongol, 2005).
-Specifically, the Clayton Act prohibits actions that may “substantially lessen competition or tend to create a monopoly in any line of commerce (Gongol, 2005).”
+The Sherman Antitrust Act served as a crucial precedent for future antitrust regulation.
+As discussed in Chapter 13, “Economics of Mass Media”, the 1914 Clayton Antitrust Act and the 1950 Celler-Kefauver Act expanded on the principles outlined in the Sherman Act.
+The Clayton Act helped establish the foundation for many of today’s business and media competition regulatory practices, providing businesses with “fair warning” about the dangers of anticompetitive practices and specifically prohibiting actions that may “substantially lessen competition or tend to create a monopoly in any line of commerce (Gongol, 2005).”

-The Clayton Act had a problem.
-While it prohibited mergers, it offered a loophole in that companies could buy individual assets of competitors (such as stocks or patents), which could still lead to monopolies.
-Established in 1950 and often referred to as the Antimerger Act, the Cellar-Kefauver Act closed that loophole by giving the government the power to stop vertical mergers.
-(Vertical mergers happen when two companies in the same business but on different levels—such as a tire company and a car company—combine.)
-The act also banned asset acquisitions that reduced competition (Financial Dictionary).
+The Clayton Act initially had a loophole, as it prohibited mergers but allowed companies to buy individual assets of competitors, which could still lead to monopolies.
+The 1950 Celler-Kefauver Act closed this loophole by giving the government the power to stop vertical mergers (where two companies in the same business but on different levels, such as a content producer and a distribution platform, combine).
+It banned asset acquisitions that reduced competition (Financial Dictionary).

-These laws reflected growing concerns in the early and mid-20th century that the trend toward monopolization could lead to the extinction of competition.
-Government regulation of businesses increased until the 1980s, when the United States experienced a shift in mind-set and citizens called for less governmental power.
+These laws reflected growing concerns in the early and mid-20th century that the trend toward monopolization could lead to the extinction of competition and harm the public interest.
+These robust government regulations of businesses, including media companies, primarily increased until the 1980s, when the United States experienced a significant shift in mindset, and citizens began to call for less governmental power.
 The U.S. government responded as deregulation became the norm.

 Move Toward Deregulation

-Media deregulation began during the 1970s as the FCC shifted its approach to radio and television regulation.
-Begun as a way of clearing laws to make the FCC run more efficiently and cost-effectively, deregulation truly took off with the arrival of the Reagan administration and its new FCC chairman, Mark Fowler, in 1981.
+Media deregulation began in the 1970s as the FCC shifted its approach to regulating radio and television.
+Initially aimed at clarifying laws to make the FCC run more efficiently and cost-effectively, deregulation truly took off with the arrival of the Reagan administration and its new FCC chairman, Mark Fowler, in 1981.
 The FCC began overturning existing rules and experienced “an overall reduction in FCC oversight of station and network operations (Museum of Broadcast Communications).”
-Between 1981 and 1985, lawmakers dramatically altered laws and regulations to give more power to media licensees and to reduce that of the FCC.
-They expanded television licenses from three years to five, and corporations could own up to 12 separate TV stations.
+Between 1981 and 1985, lawmakers significantly altered laws and regulations to grant more power to media licensees and reduce that of the FCC.
+For example, they expanded television licenses from three years to five, and corporations were allowed to own more separate TV stations, eventually leading to the removal of national ownership caps in some areas.

 The shift in regulatory control had a powerful effect on the media landscape.
-Whereas initially, laws had prohibited companies from owning media entities in more than one medium, consolidation created large mass-media companies that increasingly dominated the U.S. media system.
-Before the increase in deregulation, eight major companies controlled all phone services in different regions of the United States.
-Today, however, only four remain (Kimmelman ).
-Companies such as Viacom and Disney own television stations, record companies, and magazines.
-Bertelsmann alone owns more than 30 radio stations, 280 publishing outlets, and 15 record companies (Columbia Journalism Review).
-Due to this rapid consolidation, Congress grew concerned about the costs of deregulation, and by the late 1980s, it began to slow the FCC’s release of control.
+Initially, laws had prohibited companies from owning media entities in more than one medium; however, deregulation facilitated consolidation, creating large mass-media companies that increasingly dominated the U.S. media system.
+For instance, the telecommunications industry, once dominated by a single regulated monopoly (AT&T before its breakup), saw the rise of a few major players (Kimmelman).
+Similarly, media conglomerates like Viacom (now part of Paramount Global) and Disney own vast portfolios encompassing television stations, film studios, record companies, and streaming services.
+Bertelsmann, a global media powerhouse, continues to own numerous publishing imprints, television and radio stations, and record companies worldwide (Columbia Journalism Review).
+Due to this rapid consolidation, concerns about media diversity and market power grew.
+By the late 1980s, Congress began to slow the FCC’s release of control, leading to a more cautious approach to further deregulation.

 Today, deregulation remains a hotly debated topic.
-Some favor deregulation, believing that the public benefits from less governmental control.
-Others, however, argue that excessive consolidation of media ownership threatens the system of checks and balances.
-It remains likely that regulation of media will ebb and flow over the years, as it has since regulation first came into practice.
+Some favor continued deregulation, believing that the public benefits from less governmental control, fostering innovation and competition.
+Others, however, argue that excessive consolidation of media ownership poses a significant threat to media diversity, localism, and the system of checks and balances, potentially limiting the range of voices and perspectives available to the public.
+It remains likely that the regulation of media will continue to ebb and flow over the years, as it has since regulation first came into practice, adapting to new technologies, market structures, and prevailing political and public sentiments.

 License